Halifax Forum: Sports

 It is the former home of the Nova Scotia Voyageurs of the American Hockey League.
-The Voyageurs won the Calder Cup three time at the forum: 1971-72, 1975-76, and 1976-77.
-The Voyageurs moved to the new Halifax Metro Centre (now the Scotiabank Center) in 1979.
+The Voyageurs won the Calder Cup three times at the forum: 1971-72, 1975-76, and 1976-77.
+The Voyageurs moved to the new Halifax Metro Centre (now the Scotiabank Centre) in 1979.
 Other former tenants include the Halifax Junior Canadians, Halifax Wolverines (senior team), and the AUS St. Mary's Huskies.
 The arena now hosts Dalhousie Tigers hockey, Halifax Macs of the Nova Scotia U18 Major Hockey League and the QMJHL's Mooseheads preseason games.

 It is also home to basketball, boxing and curling.
 The arena's capacity for hockey is 5,796 and about 6,300 with standing room.
 The arena's capacity for basketball is 6,800.
 The forum's capacity for concerts is 7,300.
 The largest audience for an event held at the Forum was reportedly close to 8,600 people, at the first live World Wrestling Federation show in Halifax, on July 18, 1987, which featured a main event match between then-WWF champion Hulk Hogan and Randy "Macho Man" Savage.
 During the 2011 Canada Games, the Forum hosted the boxing competitions.